VysotskiVadim/VysotskiVadim.blog/_drafts/childs-illusions.markdown

 But it's not easy to make it the ruler of your life.
 All transactional analysis is about giving the Adult more power.

-For me working strategy is just to start acting as a professional.
+For me, a working strategy is just to start acting as a professional.
 I don't do anything until I answer myself **Why am I doing it?**.
 Everything is in my hands.
-I'm responsible for my project, my code and my life.
+I'm responsible for my project, my code, and my life.
 Guys from the book won't protect me.

 But don't get me wrong.
 Guys who I call industry giants are really smart.
-The know why and when you can get benefits from approaches which they sell.
+The know why and when you can get benefits from the approaches which they sell.
 The main idea it that you **have** to know it too.
 Otherwise you success will be based on magic, which in real world nothing more than a luck.